tnballo/high-assurance-rust/src/chp1/_index.md

 Yet those shoulders bear an awful burden.
 A seminal 2012 research paper[^Sok:EWoM], aptly titled *"Systematization of Knowledge: Eternal War in Memory"*, chronicled 30 years of *failed* C and C++ memory protection schemes.
+Every new defense has been undermined by a new bypass technique.

 Fast forward to 2019.
 A Microsoft study[^MSBlue], of all security issues in the company's products between 2004 and 2018, claims: